 We offer two methods of payment processing after you place your order: using a credit card through our secure site or invoice/purchase order.
 We strongly encourage you to pay using a credit card, as it will expedite processing.
 If you choose invoice/purchase order, our accountant will email you within a week with further instructions for payment.
 Payment using this method can be made via credit card, check or bank transfer.
 Due to fees incurred during bank transfers, there will be a $25.00 flat fee for all bank transfer transactions.
 To avoid this charge, consider paying with a credit card or check when you receive the invoice.

 We typically ship using FedEx Standard Overnight or International Priority.
 Within the United States the cost is $15.00 and $30.00 worldwide.
-Because of difficulties with importing biological materials into Russia, China, Japan and Mexico, we ship using either DHL or United States Postal Service Flat Rate Express Mail and the cost is $60.00.
+Because of difficulties with importing biological materials into Russia, China, Japan, Israel and Mexico, we ship using either DHL or United States Postal Service Flat Rate Express Mail and the cost is $60.00.

 When we receive your order, it is processed within one week.
 Shipping in the United States takes 1 day and 2 to 7 days worldwide.